-- Assurance of consistency of data: To ensure consistency of data coming from different data sources time series of variables shall be assessed to see if there are suspicious values.
+Assurance of consistency of data: To ensure consistency of data coming from different data sources time series of variables shall be assessed to see if there are suspicious values.
 To assess the information given in the questionnaires the answers will be compared to the number of days at sea to find outliers.
 Trends in variables shall also be compared to one another.
-Data from income tax declarations are allocated to vessels using value of landings per vessel as an allocation key to ensure that only data from fisheries are allocated to the vessel. - (e) Sampling stratification and allocation scheme - Type of sampling strategy: For the questionnaire survey only a few segments will be sampled by simple random sample, for most segments all vessels will be covered (census). - Further stratification within fleet segment: The active vessels are divided into more active and less active vessels.
+Data from income tax declarations are allocated to vessels using value of landings per vessel as an allocation key to ensure that only data from fisheries are allocated to the vessel.

+- Type of sampling strategy: For the questionnaire survey only a few segments will be sampled by simple random sample, for most segments all vessels will be covered (census). - Further stratification within fleet segment: The active vessels are divided into more active and less active vessels.
 Furthermore demersal trawlers and seiners are divided into strata based on their type of activity.
-Vessels where the value of landings is dominated by nephrops, shrimp and vendace are divided into separate groups and then there is the demersal others which mainly target cod and other demersal fish.
+Vessels where the value of landings is dominated by Nephrops, shrimp and vendace are divided into separate groups and then there is the demersal others which mainly target cod and other demersal fish.
 For vessels using passive gears less than 12 meters the vessels are stratified by vessels using drift and/or fixed nets, vessels using pots and traps and vessels using hooks.
-Vessels using pots or not.
-The stratification is shown in Table 1: Further stratification below.
+Vessels using pots and traps are further stratified by whether or not the value of landings is dominated by Nephrops or not (Annex I).